-Suggested courses: MATH 2114 - Calculus 1, MATH 2214 - Calculus 2, MATH 2314 - Calculus 3, MATH 4113 - Probability and Statistics 1, and either MATH

-4213 - Probability and Statistics 2 or MATH 3513 - Linear Algebra
+Suggested courses: MATH 2114 - Calculus I, MATH 2214 - Calculus II, MATH 2314 - Calculus III, MATH 4113 - Probability and Statistics I, and either MATH 4213 - Probability and Statistics II or MATH 3513 - Linear Algebra

-For students interested in Actuarial Science, they may complete a Mathematics Major with a Minor in Finance with suggested courses or a Finance Major with a Minor in Mathematics with suggested courses.
+For students interested in actuarial science, they may complete a mathematics major with a minor in finance with suggested courses or a finance major with a minor in mathematics with suggested courses.
 Talk to your academic advisor for a list of suggested courses.

-UNIVERSITY CORE CURRICULUM: B.B.A. - 55 HOURS - COURSES MAY NOT BE REPEATED WITHIN CORE
+UNIVERSITY CORE CURRICULUM: B.B.A. - 55 HOURS - COURSES MAY NOT BE REPEATED WITHIN CORE used in major MATH-1213 College Algebra

-ENGL-1113 English Composition I ENGL-1213 English Composition II COMM-1213 Oral Communication
+COMMUNICATION, 9 HOURS ENGL-1113 English Composition I ENGL-1213 English Composition II COMM-1213 Oral Communication

+REQUIRED BIBLE, 8 HOURS

+BIBL-1212 Life of Christ: Matthew

-BIBL-1112 The Christian Scholar Life of the Early Church: Acts Story of the Old Testament BIBL-1312 BIBL-2302 Story of the New Testament
+BIBL-1312 Life of the Early Church: Acts

+BIBL-2202 Story of the Old Testament

+BIBL-2302 Story of the New Testament